KarelZe/thesis/references/obsidian/❓ Questions.md

 #### 🏗️ Modelling
 - Implement reproducible models with reproducible data sets early on. (see [[❓ Questions#^bd4973]])
 - Current rules like the tick test, consider previous prices.
 Frame problem as time series classification problem, if previous prices/orders are available.
 Mind the gaps in options data though.
 - Start with something simple e. g., Logistic Regression or Gradient Boosted Trees, due to being well suited for tabular data.
+Implement robustness checks (as in [[@grauerOptionTradeClassification2022]]) early on.
 - Use classification methods (*probabilistic classifier*) that can return probabilities instead of class-only for better analysis.